The Fate of The Country With Steve Bannon & Chase Geiser | One American Podcast

 So it doesn't have to mean you have to agree politically.

-In fact, we're I think it was Franklin that said what during the revolution, what made us different than the British Empire is that it kind of had we created a new breed here.
+In fact, I think it was Franklin that said during the Revolution, what made us different than the British Empire is that it kind of had we created a new breed here that was more risk-taking, more rough around the edges, not so much about etiquette, right?

 And I think that's what it means to be an American.

-Obviously, there's a different political philosophy that's out there today that's really about state control and you know it's got a progressive patina in front of it, but it's really about you know the administrative state and state control and state capitalism that is populist and nationalist that we fight uh we fight every day.
+And, you know, it's got a progressive patina in front of it, but it's really about, you know, the administrative state and state control and state capitalism that is populist and nationalist that we fight.

 What would you say the difference between populism and nationalism is?

-Uh nationalism is is kind of uh different than that.
+Nationalism is kind of different than that.

 Nationalism is about country and nation, about the Westphalian system.

-That was really a it's kind of juxtaposed the she, President She had made a speech a few days before in Davos, where he talked about the new kind of the really the world order that was coming, not simply the post-war international rules-based order, but this kind of network effect where China was going to be the centerpiece of all of it and the guys in Davos loved it.
+We talked about the new kind of really the world order that was coming, not simply the post-war international rules-based order, but this kind of network effect where China was going to be the centerpiece of all of it.

-Trump uh two days later, I think made one of the best speeches about nationalism ever made.
+Trump, two days later, I think made one of the best speeches about nationalism ever made.

 And he talked about really implied the Westphalian system, that the nation state is that unit that allows people to have the best shot to thrive and to prosper.

-Uh those people coming together and saying, hey, we want our voice to be heard.
+Those people coming together and saying, hey, we want our voice to be heard.

-We want to be at the table, and we want to put our country first.
+And we want to put our country first.

 We want to put our nation first.

-We we want to be a partner.
+We want to be a partner.

 We want to be in trade deals.

-We want that, but we want it from a perspective of uh of the nation state that is the United States of America, and it's not an idea.
+We want that, but we want it from a perspective of the nation state that is the United States of America.

 It's actually a country.

-And it's got a border, particularly a southern border, that has to be defended.
+And it's got a border, particularly a southern border that has to be defended.

-And, you know, since I've started really pushing this, you know, right around the Tea Party time, around Tea Party in 2000 uh nine and ten when I made my first uh made my second film, Generation Zero.
+And, you know, since I've started really pushing this, you know, right around the Tea Party time, around Tea Party in 2009 and 10, when I made my first or made my second film, Generation Zero, a lot of people at the time in kind of conservative ink who I got to know through Andrew were very down on it.

 You can't say populism.